Yggras/dnd-builder/.opencode/brain/Class-and-Spells-Builder-UX-Decisions.md

 ## Open Follow-Up Decisions
 - Exact bottom-sheet content structure for class, subclass, feature, and spell details.
-- Whether spell overfill should offer a replace flow immediately or simply disable new choices with explanation.
 - How builder-originated compendium navigation should preserve return position and builder context.
 - How to implement automatic reopening of the original detail sheet after returning from compendium.
 - Whether bottom sheet bodies should reuse compendium renderer components or only curated builder summaries plus facts.
 - Exact layout and wording for the selected class summary card.
-- Exact confirmation copy for class changes that clear or invalidate dependent choices.
+- Exact confirmation copy for class removal and subclass changes that clear or invalidate dependent choices.
 - Exact visual layout for feature-choice group headers and unsupported grant `Fix` cards.
 - Exact visual treatment for stacked multiclass selected class sections.